-blgriffin83 Posted February 5 Share Posted February 5 (edited) I know I have some powerful tools in Accordance that I haven't fully learned how to utilize.
+blgriffin83 Posted February 5, 2024 Posted February 5, 2024 (edited) I know I have some powerful tools in Accordance that I haven't fully learned how to utilize.
 What I'm wanting to start learning is the verb patterns (binyanim) based on the texts I'm reading.
 So for example in Lev 1:1, the word וַיִּקְרָ֖א.
 How can I use Accordance to see what verb pattern this is?
 I mean I recognize that is is a vayiktol but is it a piel, paal etc. I'm still very new to verb patterns so not even sure if my question is worded right.
-I have v14, HMT-W4, HALOT I've attached an image of the Word Study panel and my Instant Details Edited February 5 by blgriffin83 Link to comment Share on other sites More sharing options...
+I have v14, HMT-W4, HALOT I've attached an image of the Word Study panel and my Instant Details Edited February 5, 2024 by blgriffin83

-Dr. Nathan Parker Posted February 5 Share Posted February 5 It looks like it's in your Instant Details.
+Dr. Nathan Parker Posted February 5, 2024 Posted February 5, 2024 It looks like it's in your Instant Details.
 In this case, it says "Verb qal", so it's a qal stem.
-Link to comment Share on other sites More sharing options...

-blgriffin83 Posted February 5 Author Share Posted February 5 Ah ok.
+blgriffin83 Posted February 5, 2024 Author Posted February 5, 2024 Ah ok.
 Yea that shows how much I know about verb forms.
 I didn't even know qal was a verb form. lol.
 As an additional question, is there a way to get the following interlinear (image attached) to show the English underneath?
 When I have it set to the English translation as the source, it orders it in the English order.
 I'd like to read it as it appears in the Hebrew but with the English translation under each word.
-Link to comment Share on other sites More sharing options...

-Ken Simpson Posted February 5 Share Posted February 5 Hi, welcome to Accordance!
-Yes, you can just add "gloss" to the interlinear or the translation you wish to use 2 Link to comment Share on other sites More sharing options...
+Ken Simpson Posted February 5, 2024 Posted February 5, 2024 Hi, welcome to Accordance!
+Yes, you can just add "gloss" to the interlinear or the translation you wish to use 2

 Recommended Posts